abhishekbose87/remoteindian/content/guides/risk-taking.md

   <img src="/guides/risk-taking/money.png" width="50%" alt="A rapper throwing money like it's nothing"/>
 </figure>

-This guide is about throwing caution to the wind.
+This guide is about not throwing caution to the wind.
 It is about understanding the risks before you jump onto the bandwagon.
 There is certainly a lot of upside in working remotely, but we want to make sure that you take care of the downside.

 > _"In order to succeed, you must first survive."_ - Warren Buffet